-Marian started her first business when she was 25 years old as a single mom.
-Over the years she has been involved in businesses both locally and internationally.
-Her local businesses have been in the areas of cosmetics, trucking (repair, sales and long-haul trucking) and retail.
-Internationally, she was CEO of a mobile kiosk company, which imported and exported products to and from North America, South America, the Caribbean, China and Australia.
-Marian also trained franchisees in the cosmetics industry in several countries in Asia.
+Prior to becoming a county commissioner, Marian was an entrepreneur.
+Her local businesses have been in the areas of cosmetics, trucking (repair, sales, and long-haul trucking) and retail.
+Internationally, she was CEO of a mobile kiosk company, which imported and exported products to and from North and Central America.